Agnes Berendsen

 The new teaching method has now been in use at WUR for three years.
 In the first year, that of complete lockdown, reactions were very positive.
 Not surprising, thinks Berendsen, "Because it is a very nice way to increase student engagement online and interact with each other online."

 The second year, the score dropped.
 What that was due to, the team does not know.
 But Berendsen dares to speculate.
 "Presenting online feels a lot safer than in a lecture hall, where you can see the reaction of your fellow students much better.
-Moreover, everyone experienced the year after corona as tough, both teachers and students.
+Moreover, everyone experienced the year after corona as tough, both lecturers and students.
 We received a lot of useful feedback from the students.
 With that feedback, we were able to take concrete action.
 We now explain even better in advance what the added value of this form of work is.
 We also benefit from the fact that students are now more familiar with this form of work.
-They no longer find it strange to have a discussion with a lecturer in the lecture hall.
+They no longer find it strange to have a discussion with a lecturer in the lecture room.
 And we as lecturers understand better that we do have to show that we are the experts, by correcting students and asking sharp questions at the right moments.
 All this leads to another increase in appreciation this year."

 Template available

 She encourages others to give it a try especially.
-"I have noticed that you learn a lot as a teacher when you use a new teaching method.
+"I have noticed that you learn a lot as a lecturer when you use a new teaching method.
 Learning a new method is intensive, but it is well worth the investment because you broaden your horizons.
-The power of Le-Do-Loop is that, as a teacher, you gain much more insight into students' ways of thinking.
+The power of Le-Do-Loop is that, as a lecturer, you gain much more insight into students' ways of thinking.
 That can be very enlightening, because unconsciously you yourself are often stuck in a certain thinking pattern.
 Moreover, you notice very quickly if students don't understand certain things, so you know better what you need to dwell on.
 It has helped me enormously to make my lessons attractive and interactive."

 More about the Open and Online Education Incentive Scheme